wasdwasd0105/PicoW-usb2bt-audio-sbc/README.md

 To make sure we can keep working on free and open-source projects like this,
 **please consider becoming a [:heart: Sponsor via PayPal](https://www.paypal.com/donate/?business=UZAK3WFV233ML&no_recurring=0&item_name=Help+me+build+more+project%21&currency_code=USD) or support us via [:coffee: Ko-fi](https://ko-fi.com/wasdwasd0105).**

+This project only contain sbc codec which is less complicated.
+To use all the codec, use the full version instead.

 <p align="center">
 <img alt="Logo" src="logo.png" width="200">